New to Self-Reg? Or looking for a refresh? You’re in the right place!

 This handy graphic by Kristin Wiens is a great reminder of the 5 Steps (aka Practices) of Shanker Self-Reg®:

 - Reflect: Enhance Stress Awareness

-- Respond: Develop Strategies
+- Restore energy: Develop Strategies

 Become a Stress Detective with this handy graphic designed by Kristin Wiens.
 Remember stressors in all 5 Domains (Biological, Emotion, Cognitive, Social & Prosocial) interact in a dynamic system.